sritambiswal2003/BeginnerEVM/readme.md

 - This is a basic example of a custom token smart contract and is not intended for production use without proper testing and security considerations.
 - The contract allows the contract owner to mint tokens, which should be used with caution to prevent unintended inflation of the token supply.
 - Ensure that appropriate security measures and access controls are implemented before deploying this contract on the Ethereum blockchain.

+### License
+This code is licensed under the MIT License.
+You can find the license text in the SPDX-License-Identifier comment at the beginning of the contract.

+Note: Ensure that you are using a compatible Solidity compiler version (0.8.18) or newer to compile and interact with this contract.